Sophack/PWAtextEditor/README.md

 ## Usage

 This type of application is useful for storing and retrieving data.
-Checking

 ## License